Port Arthur, Tasmania: Activities of prisoners

 Port Arthur was also the destination for juvenile convicts, receiving many boys, some as young as nine.
 The boys were separated from the main convict population and kept on Point Puer, the British Empire's second boys' prison.
 Like the adults, the boys were used in hard labour such as stone cutting and construction.
-One of the buildings constructed was one of Australia's first nondenominational churches, built in a gothic style.
-Attendance of the weekly Sunday service was compulsory for the prison population.
-Critics of the new system noted that this and other measures seemed to have negligible impact on reformation.
+One of the buildings constructed was one of Australia's first non-denominational churches, built in a Gothic Revival style.
+Attendance at the weekly Sunday service was compulsory for the prison population.
+Critics of the new system noted that it seemed to have negligible impact on a prisoner's reformation.

-The archaeology found in Port Arthur shows that people living there participated in the mundane, material necessities of life.
+The archaeology of Port Arthur reveals the relatively mundane activities of everyday life.
 Not only did the people living there help prepare food, but they also participated in recreational activities such as smoking and hunting.
 Archaeological excavation of the Port Arthur workshops complex is overseen by the Port Arthur Historic Site Management Authority (PAHSMA).
 These workshops, situated on the original waterfront since 1830, housed the trades-focussed activities undertaken at the penal station including shoemakers, blacksmiths, tailors, turners and wheelwrights.
 A journal of the ongoing excavation and conservation work at Port Arthur is documented online by Dr Richard Tuffin.

-A number of ongoing archaeology and historical research projects at Port Arthur include interactive webmapping of convict offences by the University of New England as part of their Convict Landscapes project, and the Founders and Survivors project to digitise Tasmania's past.
+A number of ongoing archaeological and historical research projects at Port Arthur include interactive web mapping of convict offences by the University of New England as part of their Convict Landscapes project, and the Founders and Survivors project to digitise Tasmania's past.
 The Landscapes of Production and Punishment: the Tasman Peninsula 1830-77 project funded by the Australian Research Council, in partnership with the Port Arthur Historic Site Management Authority, continues to examine the convict system from the perspective of convicts as workers.
 GIS mapping of location and offence data compiled by Dr Richard Tuffin uses the buildings, work sites, products and life outcomes to understand the convicts’ lives and labours whilst under sentence.

 Geography

 The peninsula on which Port Arthur is located is a naturally secure site by being surrounded by water (rumoured by the administration to be shark-infested).
-The 30-m-wide isthmus of Eaglehawk Neck that was the only connection to the mainland was fenced and guarded by soldiers, man traps, and half-starved dogs.
+The 30-metre-wide isthmus of Eaglehawk Neck that was the only connection to the mainland was fenced and guarded by soldiers, traps, and dogs.

 Shore-based and ship-based whaling was banned in the area to prevent convicts trying to escape in the boats.
 Officers at Port Arthur sometimes set out in their own boats and attempted to catch whales.
 This may have been more for sport than as a commercial activity.

 Smooth Island in Norfolk Bay was most likely used to grow fresh vegetables for the Port Arthur penal settlement.

 Radcliffe Creek drains the immediate area of Port Arthur into Carnarvon Bay.